Last Updated: October 2, 2021

 A new set of privacy concerns comes into focus with the rise of the IoT.
 With all those devices exchanging personal information, this brings up the question, “Who owns the data?”
 It’s a legitimate question that will have a substantial impact on the development of the IoT, according to Gartner’s predictions.

 Organizations will utilize AI to understand what their data means.
-So expect AI and machine learning to be one of the hottest IoT trends of 2019.
+So expect AI and machine learning to continue to be one of the hottest IoT trends of 2021.

 Data has become a valuable commodity.
 Corporations already consider it a strategic business asset, and by 2023 (even more) organizations will be making money by selling your personal data.
 Various IoT devices will be able to collect it.
 These include, among others, your TV, your smart digital assistant, the light bulbs in your living room, the air conditioner, and the fitness band on your wrist.